Calendar of Programs and Services

 Knowledge helps increase self-efficacy, a key ingredient for empowerment.
 Come learn with us…

-Parenting Support Group: provides education and support on Thursday afternoons, 1:30-2:30 p.m.
+Parenting Support Group: Provides education and support on Thursday afternoons, 1: 30-2:30 p.m.
 The group leader will be Matt Brandmeyer, LMSW, LAC.
-Certificates of attendance will be given at the end of every 4 week series, as needed.
+Certificates of attendance will be given at the end of every four week series, as needed.
 The curriculum for this series will include:

 - How to connect and form strong bonds